8hobbies/typedoc-plugin-404/README.md

 The default value is `"404 Page Not Found"`.

+## Live Example

+[The document of this plugin](https://typedoc-plugin-404.8hobbies.com) itself is a live example.
+Visit [its 404 page](https://typedoc-plugin-404.8hobbies.com) or type in a random path from that domain to check out.

 ## Contributing

 Source code is available on [GitLab][].

 To report a bug, visit the [issue tracker][].

 To run test, run `npm run test-all`.
 To display test coverage, run `npm run coverage`.
 To build for production, run `npm pack`.
 To build the documentation, run `npm run doc`.

 To send your contribution, open a [merge request][].